Valuing CME/CPD

 Confirmed faculty

-Samaher Alamoudi (King Faisal Specialist Hospital & Research Centre), Hala Al-Ansari (King Faisal Specialist Hospital & Research Centre), Hamsah Alkamli (King Faisal Specialist Hospital & Research Centre), Samer Al-Thaqafi (King Faisal Specialist Hospital & Research Centre), James Bannister (PeerVoice), Dean Beals (DKBmed), Ranj Bhakar (Torbay NHS Hospital), Kathryn Burn (Smart Patients), Pan Chen (PeerVoice), Stuart Crayford (Answers in CME), Maureen Doyle-Scharff (Change), Chris Elmitt (Independent), Katie Eustace (Answers in CME), Helena Filipe (Hospital de Egas Moniz), Monica Ghidinelli (AO Foundation), Azad Godus (King Faisal Specialist Hospital & Research Centre), Reinhard Griebenow (European Board for Accreditation of Continuing Education for Health Professionals - EBAC), Jennifer Ipsen (University of Mississippi Medical Center), Mila Kostic (Global Alliance for Medical Education - GAME), Dean Jenkins (Outcomes Engine), Steven Kawczak (Cleveland Clinic), Emily Kitterman (Answers in CME), Celeste Kolanko (M3 IME), Tina Lowes (PeerVoice), Katie Lucero (Medscape Education), Rachael Orme-Smith (Healthcare Compliance Consultant), Don Moore (Vanderbilt University), Suzanne Murray (AXDEV Group), Sarah Nisly (Clinical Education Alliance), Anne Pinaglia (Answers in CME), Stan Pogroszewski (DKBmed), Eugene Pozniak (European CME Forum), David Price (University of Colorado, American Board of Family Medicine), Kate Regnier (Accreditation Council for Continuing Medical Education - ACCME), Lawrence Sherman (Meducate Global), Vickie Skinner (University of Mississippi Medical Center), Froukje Sosef (COR2ED), Robin Stevenson (Journal of CME), Lisa Sullivan (In Vivo Academy), Margarita Velcheva (Kenes Group), Carley Yawn (Clinical Education Alliance)
+Ruth Adewuya (Stanford University), Hamsah Alkamli (King Faisal Specialist Hospital & Research Centre), Martin Allen (University Hospitals of North Midlands), Samer Al-Thaqafi (King Faisal Specialist Hospital & Research Centre), Dean Beals (DKBmed), Ranj Bhakar (Torbay NHS Hospital), Kathryn Burn (Smart Patients), Pan Chen (PeerVoice), Stuart Crayford (Answers in CME), Maureen Doyle-Scharff (Change), Chris Elmitt (Independent), Katie Eustace (Answers in CME), Helena Prior Filipe (Hospital de Egas Moniz), Monica Ghidinelli (AO Foundation), Stéphanie Giuliani (Answers in CME), Azad Godus (King Faisal Specialist Hospital & Research Centre), Reinhard Griebenow (European Board for Accreditation of Continuing Education for Health Professionals - EBAC), Jennifer Ipsen (University of Mississippi Medical Center), Dean Jenkins (Outcomes Engine), Steven Kawczak (Cleveland Clinic), Emily Kitterman (Answers in CME), Celeste Kolanko (M3 IME), Tina Lowes (PeerVoice), Katie Lucero (Medscape Education), Henry Morriss (Manchester University NHS Foundation Trust), Suzanne Murray (AXDEV Group), Eric Ngwenya (Compliance Hub), Sarah Nisly (Clinical Education Alliance), Rachael Orme-Smith (Healthcare Compliance Consultant), Carry Pesch (Medcon International), Anne Pinaglia (Answers in CME), Stan Pogroszewski (DKBmed), Eugene Pozniak (European CME Forum), David Price (University of Colorado, American Board of Family Medicine), Kate Regnier (Accreditation Council for Continuing Medical Education - ACCME), Kurt Snyder (Stanford University), Lawrence Sherman (Meducate Global), Vickie Skinner (University of Mississippi Medical Center), Froukje Sosef (COR2ED), Vaibhav Srivastava (Insignia Learning), Robin Stevenson (Journal of CME), Lisa Sullivan (In Vivo Academy), Margarita Velcheva (Kenes Group), Carley Yawn (Clinical Education Alliance)

-This is the latest version (4 September), details will be updated as they are confirmed.
+This is the latest version (14 October), further details will be updated as they are confirmed.

 Pre-meeting (for all registered participants)

-Presented in three tracks: Educational design and AI, Patient voice and Specialist groups.
-Each sessions is 45 minutes each and will run sequentially, participants can choose between tracks.
+Presented in three tracks, sessions are 45 minutes each and run sequentially, participants can choose between tracks.
 Confirmed sessions below, timings and rooms to be confirmed.

 Enhancing continuing professional development through patient voices